fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 - We start with an empty dataset, and them populate it with all the variables from our simulation;
 - You see here the three velocity components and pressure;
 - With toolbox, we can read all files at once;
-- Besides five scalar fractions that are concatenated in just one array with this command here;
+- Besides five scalar fractions are concatenated in just one array with this command here;
 - And finally, we can see the dataset, with:
-  - Five scalar fractions, from 76 snapshots in time, with this spatial resolution;
+  - 5 scalar fractions, from 76 snapshots in time, with this spatial resolution;
   - The coordinates are also INCLUDED.
 With xarray, we can do many operations calling the coordinates by name, it is very powerful;
   - and we see the five variables.
-- For me, it is really impressive to have ALL data AVAILABLE for us at once here in this Python application;
+- For me, it is really impressive to have ALL data AVAILABLE FOR US at once here in this single object;
-- **But just make sure to have have enough memory for it!**
+- **But JUST MAKE SURE to have have enough memory for it!**
 - Now, lets see how to use it
 {{< /speaker_note >}}